-Students will need to arrive in Siena on May 28, 2014, and begin Orientation and Italian Language studies on May 29.
-Students will be expected to take a group flight (with few exceptions) into Florence, allowing the group to travel together using ground transportation from Florence to Siena.
+Students will be expected to take a group flight (with few exceptions) into Rome, allowing the group to travel together using ground transportation from Rome to Siena.
 The actual flight will be determined at a later date.
-(This will likely be a USAirways flight from Philadelphia or Charlotte, to Florence).
+(This will likely be a USAirways flight from Philadelphia or Charlotte, to Rome).
 You should plan to either meet us in Flagstaff, Phoenix, or Philly/Charlotte for the international flights.
 At the conclusion of the program, students may choose when and how to leave Italy.
 Some return directly home, while others use the opportunity to travel further.

 Known Program Dates include the following:

 This generally falls within the NAU 5-week Summer Session 1.
-Students can return to NAU for Summer Session II if desired after the July 4 Holiday.
+Students can return to NAU for Summer Session II if desired after July 5.

 Who Should Apply?
 Undergraduate and graduate students interested in topics related to walkable and livable cities, community development, public spaces, architecture and urban design, and issues surrounding mass tourism.
 Especially intended for students in:

 - BS Geographic Science & Community Planning (including geography and planning majors)

 - MA Sustainable Communities,